teremterem/MiniAgents/examples/self_dev/output/README__better-conv-example__no_examples_no_tests__claude-3-opus-20240229.md

 ## Features

 - Asynchronous architecture for efficient and scalable agent interactions
-- Immutable messages for predictable and reproducible agent behavior
 - Token streaming for real-time processing of LLM-generated responses
 - Integration with popular LLM providers like OpenAI and Anthropic
 - Flexible and extensible design for building custom agents and interactions